Sexual health

 The following can help in having positive sexual experiences:

-- having sex when it’s consensual, mutual and equal
+- Having sex when it’s consensual, mutual and equal

-- not being forced into having unwanted sex
+- Not being forced into having unwanted sex

-- not forcing others into sex that they don’t want
+- Not forcing others into sex that they don’t want

-- feeling comfortable with your sexual orientation – whether heterosexual, gay, lesbian or bisexual
+- Feeling comfortable with your sexual orientation – whether heterosexual, gay, lesbian or bisexual

-- using condoms to prevent STIs
+- Using condoms to prevent STIs

 What is sexuality?

-Sexuality is not just about sex but includes sexual orientation, such as who a person is attracted to.
+Sexuality is not just about sex, but also includes sexual orientation, such as who a person is attracted to.
 It refers to whether a person identifies as heterosexual, homosexual or bisexual and their sexual fantasies, attitudes and values about sex.
 Sexuality can be changed over time.
 It can be influenced by self-image, social relationships, senses and emotions.

 Am I ready for sex?